 Bio:

-Dr. Sasha Sanders (she/her/hers) is an Assistant Professor in Performance Studies in the Department of Communication Studies at the University of North Texas.
+Dr. Sasha Sanders (she/her/hers) is an Assistant Professor in Performance Studies in the Department of Communication Studies at the University of North Texas and an affiliated faculty member of the Women's and Gender Studies Program and LGBTQ Studies Program.
 She is a proud (San Francisco) Bay Area native and former first-generation college student.
 She earned her PhD in Communication from the University of South Florida.
-Previously, she earned her master's and bachelor's degrees in Communication Studies from California State University, Long Beach.
+Previously, she earned her master's and bachelor's degree in Communication Studies from California State University, Long Beach.

 Research: